 THE JOHN C. CRAIGER HOUSE houses the University Police Department.

-THE INTERNATIONAL/HONORS HOUSE serves as headquarters for the International Program and the Honors Program.
+THE INTERNATIONAL HOUSE serves as headquarters for the International Program.

 KELLY HESTER LAND HALL houses the Division of Educational Outreach, which includes the Center for the Study of the Black Belt, the Department of Continuing Education, and bby Publications.